khaytsus/gqrx-scan/README.md

   * Command Not Found type errors when running the scripts
    * Run gqrx-scan directly with perl, or set the script as executable.
    * Note that the script might not be in your executable path, so even if set executable you may have to run it with the full or relative path, ie:  ./gqrx-scan
+  * Cannot connect to GQRX
+   * Make sure the remote configuration is set to include 127.0.0.1 and ::ffff:127.0.0.1 and the script is pointing to 127.0.0.1
+   * Make sure the port is 7356 or that the script settings are using that port
+   * Make sure the GQRX remote is enabled (you must enable it every time you start GQRX)

 ### Dependencies